-How to plant bare root roses to add a dramatic addition to your landscaping.
-Easy to grow, climbing or shrub roses provide a bounty of blooms all season long.
+How to plant bare root roses to dramatically add to your landscaping.
+Easy to grow, climbing or shrub roses provide a bounty of blooms all season.
 They are a lovely addition to any cottage or farmhouse garden with fragrant flowers.

 What are Bare Root Roses?

 Bare root roses are dormant plants that have no foliage.
 Roses are naturally dormant during the winter months.
 Once planted, they will establish quickly in the garden and flower in the early summer.

 The highest quality bare root roses can be ordered online and shipped to your home to plant at the right time for your USDA zone.

 They will arrive in a box, usually wrapped in a plastic bag or another packing material to protect the roots of the rose, and will not be planted in soil.